 Summary of Actuarial Assumptions

-Valuation Date: September 30, 2014

-Actuarial Cost Method: Entry Age, Normal
+Valuation Date: September 30, 2015 Actuarial Cost Method: Entry Age, Normal

 Wage Inflation Rate: 3.5%

 Investment Rate of Return:

-- MIP and Basic Plans (Non-Hybrid): 8.0%

-- Pension Plus Plan (Hybrid): 7.0%
+- MIP and Basic Plans (Non-Hybrid): 8.0% - Pension Plus Plan (Hybrid): 7.0%

-Projected Salary Increases: 3.5 - 12.3%, including wage inflation at 3.5%

-Cost-of-Living Pension Adjustments: 3% Annual Non-Compounded for MIP Members
+Projected Salary Increases: 3.5 - 12.3%, including wage inflation at 3.5% Cost-of-Living Pension Adjustments: 3% Annual Non-Compounded for MIP Members males and 70% of the table rates were used for females.

+Mortality:
-Mortality: RP-2000 Male and Female Co ombined Healthy Life Mortality Tables, adjusted for

-mortality improvements to 2025 using projection scale BR.
-This assumption was first
+RP-2000 Male and Female Combined Healthy Life Mortality Tables, adjusted for mortality improvements to 2025 using projection scale BB.

-mortality improvements to 2025 using projection scale BB.
 This assumption was first used for the September 30, 2014 valuation of the System.
 For retirees, 100% of the table rates were used.
-For active members, 80% of the table rates were used for males and 70% of the table rates were used for females.
+For active members, 80% of the table rates were used for